libbytheoharis/receiptTracker/README.md

 The

-Add opencv if not already installed on your local machine.
+Add opencv if not
-* [How to install opencv](https://docs.opencv.org/master/df/d65/tutorial_table_of_content_introduction.html) - How to install opencv.

 ```
-Run the source code in your IDE.
+put the command to add here
 ```